kittykg/pyvent-of-code/README.md

   - Day 14 part 2 -- checking 🎄, not sure I want to do it lol

   - Day 17 -- might be doable

+  - Day 25 -- def doable for the logic bit, not sure about the parsing lol

 ### 2023